DelazJ/QGIS-Documentation/docs/user_manual/introduction/getting_started.rst

   PARAMETER["false_northing",0],
   UNIT["us_survey_feet",0.3048006096012192]]

+The dataset also includes a small GRASS database.
-If you intend to use QGIS as a graphical front end for GRASS, you can find a selection of sample locations (e.g., Spearfish or South Dakota) at the official GRASS GIS website, https://grass.osgeo.org/download/data/.
+If you intend to use QGIS as a graphical front end for GRASS, you can find a selection of sample locations (e.g., Spearfish or South Dakota) at the official `GRASS GIS <https://grass.osgeo.org/download/data/>`_ website.

 .. index:: Start QGIS, Stop QGIS
 .. _`label_startingqgis`: